BeepIsla/csgo-commend-bot/README.md

 # Future
 - Add back the colors
-- Add the ability to send commends by entering SteamID & ServerID
-- Add the ability to send commends by entering SteamID only if target is on Matchmaking
 - Add the ability to remove commends
 - Add the ability to commend three times with one account per 24 hours instead of once every 8 hours